 At the end of the reporting period, monetary assets and liabilities expressed in currencies other than Polish zloty are translated into Polish zlotys using the average exchange rate for a given currency determined by the National Bank of Poland in force at the end of the reporting period.
 Foreign exchange differences resulting from the translation are recognized as a net trading income or in cases specified in the accounting principles (policy), capitalized in the value of assets.
-Non-monetary assets and liabilities recognized at historical cost expressed in a foreign currency are disclosed at the historical exchange rate as at the translated at the exchange rate effective at the date of fair value measurement.
+Non-monetary assets and liabilities recognized at historical cost expressed in a foreign currency are disclosed at the historical exchange rate as at the transaction date.
+Non-monetary assets and liabilities recognized at fair value expressed in a foreign currency are translated at the exchange rate effective at the date of fair value measurement.